 Place the digestive biscuits in a clean food storage bag; use a rolling pin to crush the biscuits in small pieces, not powder but not too big either; about the size of your small finger nail.

 Weigh out the rest of the ingredients.
 Cut the butter in small pieces and place it along with the sugar in a large saucepan.
 Melt the butter over medium heat.
-Once the butter has melted and it starts to bubble add the chopped dates, turn the heat down and boil for 5 minutes.
+Once the butter has melted and it starts to bubble add the chopped dates, turn the heat down and simmer for 5 minutes.
 Stir the mixture occasionally, once the mixture start to form heavy bubbles and become sticky remove the pan from the heat and add the rum and vanilla.
 Stir in the crushed biscuits and mix well.

-Let the mixture cool for about 8 minutes or until cool enough to touch but warm enough to form shapes and for the coconut to stick.
+Let the mixture cool for about 15minutes or until cool enough to touch but warm enough to form shapes and for the coconut to stick.
 Use teaspoons to form about 15g balls, roll each one in the desiccated coconut, and let them cool completely.
 They will set up and become fudge like in texture once completely cold.

 Store the bon bons in an airtight container in the fridge.
 They do get better with time as they mature.
 Remove the bon bons at least an hour before serving to come to room temperature, it brings out the flavour.
 Refresh them by rolling them in fresh coconut just before serving.

 Try some of these suggestions to change the bon bons to suit your taste, or perhaps you love the recipe and fancy a change?
-Replace the brandy with very strong earl grey tea or a double espresso.
+Replace the rum with brandy or with very strong earl grey tea or a double espresso.
 If you are not a fan of dates replace the dates with sultanas or chopped dried figs. Add a crunch to your bon bons by replacing 75g of the chopped dates with walnuts or hazel nuts or pistachios or even pine nuts.
 Any nut of your choice will suit perfectly, if they are big, chop them in to smaller pieces.
 For a bit of variety you can roll the bon bons in crushed flaked almonds or crushed flaked hazelnuts.
 If you are pushed for time , line a baking tray with parchment paper, grease with a light coating of sunflower oil, dust with the coconut and spread the mixture in to the tray.
 Press flat, sprinkle more coconut on top, let it set in the fridge and cut in squares or desired shapes, very quick and easy!